Long-distance ScotRail passengers may have to travel in unrefurbished second-hand trains because of further delays to their overhaul.

 The 40-year-old trains should have started on routes such as Aberdeen-Edinburgh in May.

-However, the first of the 26 trains is not expected to carry passengers until next month.
+However, the first of the 26 trains, previously operated by Great Western Railway in England, is not expected to carry passengers until next month.

 ScotRail needs ten for the extra services and expects it will have to use up to nine unrefurbished trains being used to train drivers.